Although this is a poor picture,

-The two little Santas have
+The two little Santas on the left have

 from an older lady Mrs. Steinhardt, who lived across